 - Soreness with movement; walking feels slow and deliberate

-- You may stand slightly flexed to reduce tension on the incision
+- Standing slightly hunched to reduce tension on the incision

-- Walking cadence: Short walks every few hours while awake (even brief trips) to support circulation.
+- Walking cadence: Short, flat, leisurely walks every few hours while awake to support circulation

-- Pain control pattern: Are meds keeping pain manageable enough to walk, hydrate, and sleep?
+- Pain control pattern: Are medications keeping pain manageable enough to walk, hydrate, and sleep?

 Phase 2, Days 4–7: Build Your Routine